A Big Dog zero-turn mower won’t start when a spark plug isn’t able to ignite an air and fuel mixture for combustion.

 Taking a guess at the problem and throwing parts at your mower can get pretty expensive.

-Big Dog has safety features that won’t allow your mower to start unless you follow their starting procedures.
+Big Dog has safety features that won’t allow your mower to start unless you follow its starting procedures.

 SOLUTION: Refer to your Big Dog operating manual to ensure you are operating your lawn mower correctly, so you don’t set off the safety features that shut off your lawn mower or don’t allow it to start.